sourcegraph/deploy-sourcegraph/overlays/non-privileged-create-cluster/README.md

-This kustomization is for creating fresh Sourcegraph installations that want to run containers as non-root user.
+This kustomization is for creating fresh Sourcegraph installations that want to run containers as non-root users in clusters with security restrictions.
+It avoids creating Roles and does all the rolebinding in a namespace.
+It configures Prometheus to work in the namespace and not require ClusterRole wide privileges when doing service discovery for scraping targets.
+It also disables cAdvisor.

+This version and non-privileged need to stay in sync.
+This version is only used for cluster creation.

 This kustomization injects a fsGroup security context in each pod so that the volumes are mounted with the specified supplemental group id and non-root pod users can write to the mounted volumes.